Pediatrician, Urgent Care or Emergency Department?

 - Asthma and wheezing

-- Fever (If the child is under 60 days old, go to the Emergency Room)
+- Fever (for infants less than 60 days old, go to the Emergency Department)

 - Minor burns